 USA

-Dr. Todd Jenkins is a Senior Diversity, Inclusion, and Innovation leader in corporate America at a Fortune 400 company and is the founder of Bowtie Leadership and Development company.
-As a global inclusion executive trainer, strategist, speaker, and consultant, Dr. Jenkins has worked with companies including Walmart, Google, Facebook, American Airlines, Deloitte, Kellogg's and in sectors across healthcare, government, education, national sports teams, oil and gas companies, small and large non-profits, and with entrepreneurs.
-He graduated with honors from the University of South Carolina with a Bachelor of Science degrees in Psychology and Sociology, went on to obtain a Master of Science from Illinois State University, and a Doctorate from the University of Arkansas.
+Dr. Todd Jenkins is a senior diversity, inclusion, and innovation leader in corporate America at a Fortune 400 company and is the founder of Bowtie Leadership and Development company.
+As a global inclusion executive trainer, strategist, speaker, and consultant, Todd has worked with companies including Walmart, Google, Facebook, American Airlines, Deloitte, and Kellogg's, and such sectors as healthcare, government, education, national sports teams, oil and gas companies, small and large non-profits, and with entrepreneurs.

 Jeremy Opperman (member)